-Scholarships for Organic Inspection Training
+Career Development Awards for Organic Inspection Training

-Andrew Rutherford Scholarship
+Andrew Rutherford

 The late Andrew Rutherford was a farmer, organic inspector, and organic agriculture researcher from southern Saskatchewan.
 He served on IOIA's initial steering committee and then several years as a Founding Board Member.

-Organic Community Initiative Scholarship
+Organic Community Initiative Award

 In their community

-OCIS Travel Fund
+OCIA Travel Fund

 Your Support is Greatly Appreciated!